Rayos delayed-release tablets

 Brand Name: Rayos

-Rayos delayed-release tablets is used for:
+Rayos delayed-release tablets are used for:

 Treating certain types of allergies, arthritis, autoimmune diseases, blood disorders, bowel problems, breathing or lung problems, cancer, endocrine problems, eye problems, kidney problems, nervous system problems, or skin conditions.
 It is also used to prevent organ rejection in certain patients following organ transplant or to treat conditions related to certain infections.
 It may also be used for other conditions as determined by your doctor.